BuidlGuidl/eth-tech-tree-challenges-old/README.md

 **Assumptions:**

 1. `$RBT` rebasing is called based on some external events.
 For this exercise it doesn't really matter, but you could imagine that decentralized oracles are querying the price of `$RBT` and if it deviates from some set price then rebases are called.
-2. `$RBT` contract owner could be some treasury contract or something that exists in your imagination ;).
+2. `$RBT` contract owner could be some treasury contract or something that exists in your imagination 😉.
 3. `$RBT` _initialSupply is 1 million tokens.
 4. `$RBT` `decimals` is 18.
-5. `$RBT` is distributed via some imaginary mechanism.
-Tests to ensure that your challenge submission works will just transfer some `$RBT` to fake users and check that your rebasing calculations work correctly.
+5. `$RBT` is distributed via some imaginary mechanism, for now it's just assumed as another ERC20 and thus can be transferred as such.
+Thus this is not in the scope of the challenge.
+That said, tests to ensure that your challenge submission works will just transfer some `$RBT` to fake users and check that your rebasing calculations work correctly.
+6. `$RBT` will not be minted using `mint()` function once initial supply created upon contract deployment.

 Feel free to ask any questions or express any ideas that will help the end user learn through this challenge.